-Income tax expense recorded for the six months ended January 31, 2004 was \$4.6 million.
+During the nine months ended April 30, 2004, the Company recorded an income tax benefit of approximately \$70.2 million as a result of a reduction in the Company's estimate of certain tax liabilities that had been included in accrued income taxes on the Company's balance sheet.
 Exclusive of taxes provided for significant, unusual or extraordinary items that will be reported separately when and if they occur, the Company's policy is to provide for income taxes in its interim financial statements at an effective rate based upon its estimate of full year earnings and projected tax expense.
-Income tax expense for the six months ended January 31, 2004 differs from the amount computed by applying the U.S. federal income tax rate of 35 percent to pre-tax income (loss), primarily as a result of valuation allowances recognized on deferred tax assets.
+Income tax expense (benefit) for the nine months ended April 30, 2004 differs from the amount computed by applying the U.S. federal income tax rate of 35 percent to pre-tax income (loss) primarily as a result of the reduction in the Company's estimate of certain tax liabilities, and by valuation allowances recognized on deferred tax assets.